RexOps/rexify-website/content/docs/guides/using_modules_and_templates.md

     1;
     ```

-First the module checks if the OS is a debian (or ubuntu) and set the service name to "ntp" otherwise to "ntpd".
+First the module checks if the OS is a Debian (or Ubuntu) and set the service name to "ntp" otherwise to "ntpd".
 After that it installs the "ntp" package and uploads the configuration file.
 Notice the on\_change hook here.
 This will restart the ntp service if the file changes.
 At last Rex verifies that the service will start on system boot.
 Now it is time to create a basic ntp.conf file.
 Create the directory lib/Service/NTP/files/etc and place the ntp.conf file in there.

     ```